Tidö Castle: The present castle

 The present castle at Tidö was built by the influential statesman and Lord High Chancellor Axel Oxenstierna in 1625–1645.
 The castle was built around a rectangular courtyard with the main building to the north and the three linked wings to the east, west and south.
 The main entrance is through a vault in the south wing.

 In 1889, the von Schinkel family bought Tidö and they still own it today.
 Tidö is one of Sweden's best preserved Baroque palaces, in the Dutch Renaissance style.
 In 1974, the toy collector Carl-David von Schinkel opened a toy museum at Tidö, with a large collection of historical toys, including toys formerly owned by the royal family.
 After a merger with the Seriemuseet collection in 2010, when the museum was moved out of the castle to the adjacent stables, the museum operated as Tidö leksaks- och seriemuseum.
 The entire collection moved to Stockholm in 2017 and today forms the core of the museum Bergrummet – Tidö collection of toys and comics on Skeppsholmen in Stockholm.

+Following the 2022 Swedish general election the leaders of the 4 right wing parties, Ebba Busch from the Christian Democrats, Johan Pehrson from the Liberals, Ulf Kristersson from the Moderate Party, and Jimmie Åkesson from the Sweden Democrats gathered at the castle to negotiate the Tidö Agreement.
+This agreement allowed Moderate Party leader Ulf Kristersson to form a center right government with the Christian Democrats and Liberals, supported by the Sweden Democrats.